Email Marketing: Emerging Trends to Survive 2019 and Beyond

 November 6, 2018 by Rob FitzGerald

 Email is not dead.
 It’s only poised to get bigger and better—as long as you know the right strategies to implement in your business.
-Currently, it’s still one of the best channels to get your marketing material across, and it remains as one of most essential assets of a digital marketer.
+Using email marketing strategies alongside other marketing techniques will make it even more effective.
+If you are looking to implement an SEO campaign then you may want to visit http://mississaugaseoguy.com/.
+Currently, email marketing is still one of the best channels to get your marketing material across, and it remains as one of most essential assets of a digital marketer.

 For starters, return on investment (ROI) for email marketing is at an all-time high of 3,800%.
 It’s also the third most influential source of information among B2B leaders? or what should go here, behind peer recommendations and industry thought leaders.

 The number of email users are growing as well.
 Statistics show that there was a total of 3.7 billion email users globally, and this figure is set to grow to 4.3 billion by 2022.
 This means more people to connect to when you do your marketing.

 Plus, with new technologies like artificial intelligence (AI), robot process automation (RPA), and content intelligence (CI), we are likely to see even more potential out of email marketing in the coming years.
 It isn’t just email trends that have been using automation as a way of reaching consumers and potential consumers.
 Some would argue that using something similar to JustDelieverIt ringless voicemail is another way of reaching consumers.

 That said, having the best email marketing service isn’t enough to put you at the top of the game–knowledge of the emerging email marketing trends are critical for any business.
 Here’s how you can prepare for the hyper-competitive world of email marketing going into 2019.